Salakar/testing-1/docs/index.md

 But if you want to be lazy, you don't have to:

-But if you want to be lazy, you don't have to:

 *   Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aliquam hendrerit mi posuere lectus.
 Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.